 We use Capital One 360 Performance Savings accounts for all of our sinking funds.
 And yes, we keep each sinking fund in a separate bank account.
 It may seem excessive, but it helps keep each savings goal separate and allows for better tracking.
 The good news is that Capital One lets you open up to 25 savings accounts.
 No joke.
 You can even label each one with your specific goal.
 How cool is that?!

 Opening a new account with Capital One only takes a few minutes, and you can fund it using an existing bank account.
 When you need the money, you can transfer the funds where they need to go or if you use credit cards to pay for expenses, just set up your sinking fund account as the payment method for your credit card bill.
+We also like CIT Bank Savings Connect Accounts for sinking funds because of their ultra-competitive APYs.

 Take Control of Your Savings With Sinking Funds